ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 10. If you have time, evaluate another `issue` transaction.
 This time passing a maturity date that you know does not have a match in `commercial-bond`.
 You can always go back to section 2.6 to see which bonds are in the commercial-bond world state, and pick a maturity date for your paper that is not the same month as the bonds.
 Step through the debugger, and see if the logic behaves the way you expect.

-23. At this point you have successfully tweaked the `papercontract.js` to include a cross chaincode call to another contract residing in the same channel.
+23. At this point you have successfully tweaked the `papercontract.js` to include a cross-chaincode call to another contract residing in the same channel.

 24. Go to the VSCode IBM Blockchain Platform view, under the `Local Fabric Ops` panel, you should see three `papercontract@vscode-debug-<datetime>` packages under `Installed` and one `papercontract@vscode-debug-<datetime>` under `Instantiated`.
 The instantiated package should have the same datetime and the latest installed one.
 The first `papercontract@vscode-debug` package was done against the original paper contract, the 2nd package was done against the paper contract with the modified `issue` transaction, and the third and last package was build upon the 2nd with a new `getPaperRate` function.
 We hope that with this flow, you get to experience one way you can develop and build upon your smart contract.